pytest as the primary runner #

 Implication for AI-assisted authoring #

-LLMs are trained on the pytest documentation and on the millions of public test suites that use it.
-By riding on pytest, the platform inherits that training: an AI assistant only has to learn Litmus's added vocabulary on top — the 20 fixtures (most often context, verify, logger, pins, instruments, plus the per-instrument-role fixtures from the active station) and the seven markers (litmus_limits, litmus_sweeps, litmus_mocks, litmus_characteristics, litmus_connections, litmus_retry, litmus_prompts).
+AI assistants already know pytest well, so an assistant only has to learn Litmus's added vocabulary on top — the fixtures (most often context, verify, measure, pins, instruments, plus the per-instrument-role fixtures from the active station) and the seven markers (litmus_limits, litmus_sweeps, litmus_mocks, litmus_characteristics, litmus_connections, litmus_retry, litmus_prompts).
 A custom test runner would have to be taught from scratch.

 See also #